tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 #### What is the data format for Ad imports/exports

 AdNauseam uses JSON format to store the exported ads.
-The basic structure of the file is as following:
+The basic structure of the file is as following
+{
 * Unique hash for the page where the following ads are found
- * Unique ad-hash
+ * Unique hash for the Ad itself
    * Ad Content
- * Unique ad-hash
+ * Unique hash for the Ad itself
    * Ad Content

-**foundTs**: the timestamp for when the ad was initially found
-**attemptedTs**:a temporary timestamp when an ad visit is attempted.
-It will be reset to 0 when the visit progress ends.
+}

+**contentType**: the type of Ad, either 'img' or 'text' **contentData**: the Ad's 'data', src/width/height for an image Ad, or site/text/title for a text Ad **title**: the title of the page the Ad resolves to **targetUrl**: the link for the Ad (the URL loaded if the ad was to be clicked) **resolvedTargetUrl**: the final link for the Ad (after however many redirects) **pageUrl**: the url of the page the Ad was found on **pageTitle**: the title of the page the Ad was found on **foundTs**: the timestamp for when the Ad was initially found
-**visitedTs**: the timestamp for an ad-visit in milliseconds; is either 0 (the initial-value), a positive-timestamp on a successful visit, or a negative timestamp on failure.
+**attemptedTs**:a timestamp when the last attempt to visit the Ad was made **visitedTs**: the timestamp for an visit in ms; either 0 (before it has been attempted), a positive-timestamp for a successful visit, or a negative timestamp on failure
-**requestID**: a unique ID generated from URI string of the web request
+**version**: the version of AdNauseam that created the Ad

 -----------

-#### What is uAsset and how does it work?
+#### What is uAssets and how does it work?

 (pending)